-MATHEMATICS 7-8.
-Mathematical Theory.
-Outline of the History of Mathematics.
-Important theories of mathematics.
-The theory of groups, especially finite groups, from the various fields of mathematics, and as applied in the Galois method of the problems of the algebraic solution of the fifth degree equation.
-The theory of functions; beginning with the basic concepts, studying the theory of functions of a complex variable, with geometric and physical applications.
-The theory of numbers; the properties of integers, and the methods of algebra and of calculus available for their study.
+MATHEMATICS 7.
+Theory of Groups, especially finite groups, from the various fields of mathematics, and as applied in the Galois method of the problems of the algebraic solution of the fifth degree equation.

-This course includes, also, a consideration of some of the classical problems of mathematics, such as the trisection of the angle, the duplication of the cube, and the quadrature of the circle; with especial reference to the influence which the attempts at solution of these problems have had on the development of mathematics.
-Attention will also be given to the Jewish contribution to mathematics.
+MATHEMATICS 8.
+History of Mathematics.
+A consideration of some of the classical problems of mathematics, such as the trisection of the angle, the duplication of the cube, and the quadrature of the circle; with special reference to the influence which the attempts at solution of these problems have had on the development of mathematics.
+Attention will also be given to the Jewish contributions to the science of mathematics.